 Xanax Addiction

-The second is that Xanax addiction involves development of a psychological dependence, resulting from long term use.
+The second is that Xanax addiction involves the development of a psychological dependence, resulting from long-term use.
 Because the body begins to develop a tolerance to the drug, more must be consumed to achieve the same effect.
 Additionally, Xanax addiction is doubly serious because it is very hazardous to stop taking the drug abruptly, also known as cold turkey.
 People who use Xanax or other benzodiazepines can experience withdrawal.
+Sudden cessation can lead to life-threatening withdrawal symptoms, making it critical to consult a doctor before stopping the medication.

 Effects of Xanax Addiction

 Benzodiazepines slow activity in the central nervous system (CNS), which consists of the brain and spinal cord.
 For this reason, benzodiazepines are in a class of drugs known as depressants.
-Xanax use causes a reduction in heart rate, lowers blood pressure and respiration.
-Because they act on the CNS in this way, Xanax use can cause life threatening consequences, if abused, such as Xanax withdrawal.
+Xanax use causes a reduction in heart rate and lowers blood pressure and respiration.
+Because they act on the CNS in this way, Xanax use can cause life-threatening consequences, if abused, such as Xanax withdrawal.

 The central nervous system has three functions.
 To take in sensory information, to process that information, and to send out motor signals to all areas of the body, which includes breathing and heart rate.
 This third function can be severely disrupted when people abuse Xanax.